W427697/Discord-/docs/essentials/controls.md

 <!-- prettier-ignore-end -->

-When you set the `component` annotation to the default export of your story file, it will be used to infer the controls and auto-generate the matching [`argTypes`](../api/arg-types.md) for your component.
+When you set the `component` annotation of the default export of your story file, it will be used to infer the controls and auto-generate the matching [`argTypes`](../api/arg-types.md) for your component.

 <!-- prettier-ignore-start -->